RomanPlusPlus/open-source-human-mind/README.md

 - [The Sideloading Manifesto](https://github.com/AI-replica/Sideloading-Manifesto)
 - [Resurrecting all humans ever lived as a technical problem](https://romanplusplus.github.io/technological-resurrection/eng/text.html)
 - [Sideloading: Creating A Model of a Person via LLM with Very Large Prompt](https://philpapers.org/rec/TURSCA-3)

+## How it's different from giving someone's diaries to an AI?

+Two core differences:

+- The consent.
+Me (and thus my digital versions) agree to do this, fully aware of all the risks.
+It is ethical to use our mind.
+- The scope.
+Over the comming months and years I'm planning to gradually release a massive dataset, exceeding the works of the majority of diarists in both scope and depth.

 ## A human mind contains a lot of private info.
 How do you handle it?